Basic Information about the Program

 Admissions

-According to the Study Programme Description, individuals who have completed an integrated undergraduate and graduate law degree (mag. iur.) or an undergraduate law degree (dipl. iur.) may apply for the Programme.
-In exceptional cases, individuals with a different university degree may also apply, provided they complete additional law courses.
+Candidates holding an integrated undergraduate and graduate law degree (mag. iur.) or an undergraduate law degree (dipl. iur.) may apply for the Programme.
+In exceptional cases, candidates with a university degree other than law may also apply, provided they complete and pass additional law courses.
 Further admission requirements include a necessary grade point average from the completed degree or published works, the development of a personal study plan approved by a potential mentor, knowledge of foreign languages, references, and a positive assessment of the interview with the candidate.

 Admissions are held twice a year, at the beginning of each semester.